By Aryn Lloyd, CPT and Health Coach, Rock Valley Health

 Now that you know a trick that many Olympic athletes use, can you apply this way of thinking to help with your overall fitness?
 You bet!
 And it only takes a few minutes each session and you can do it from the comfort of your own home!

-Now, close your eyes, take a couple deep breaths, and start visualizing yourself healthy and strong!
+Close your eyes, take a couple deep breaths, and start visualizing yourself healthy and strong!

 Here is a brief sequence to try for yourself: